By Linley Bignoux

 “I do think they are the most important national colours, they were around before the flag and will be around after it is gone.
 They are unique to Australia.
 Brazil and South Africa may lay claim to them but for Australians, we feel they represent Australia and all our nation stands for.”
 “I must admit I wear the green and gold ‘national colours’ a lot more when rep teams are playing but I do often find myself wearing them in day-to-day life to help distinguish who I am, especially living abroad,” Tim adds.

-The Green and Gold bond may be one of the world’s oldest national colours, to Australians; the very essence of the colour is knowingly and sub-consciously hard wired to the brain, the formation of national identity is translated into these very colours.
+The Green and Gold bond may be one of the world’s oldest national colours, to Australians; the very essence of the colour is knowingly and sub-consciously hard-wired into the brain, and the formation of national identity is translated into these very colours.